Operation Condor: Argentina

 The civic-military dictatorship of Argentina existed from 1976 to 1983 by the military juntas under Operation Condor.
 Within this period, the Intelligence Service of the United States reported "Chile as being the Center of its operation".
 Whereas the operation members included Argentina, Paraguay, Uruguay, Bolivia, and Brazil.
 Countries who were most enthused about the course of the Operation were Argentina, Uruguay, and Chile.
 On 20 September 1976, the Director of the Argentina Army Intelligence Service met "his Chilean counterpart in Santiago to deliberate on their next actions about the fundamental aims of the ‘condor.’”
 Following the meeting, and between the period of 24 to 27 September that same year, a joint coalition from the members of the Argentina States Secretaries for Information (SIDE), and the Uruguayan Military Intelligence Service worked to carry out an operation against the OPR-33, the Uruguay Terrorist organization in Buenos Aires.
 During this operation, the SIDE reported the destruction and elimination of the "entire OPR-33 infrastructure in Argentina".

-As part of the effort to carry out effective mechanisms to locate, identify, haunt, and assassinate their victims, the member countries proposed the establishment of some secret team of special agents.
+As part of the effort to create effective mechanisms to identify, hunt, and assassinate their victims, the member countries proposed the establishment of some secret team of special agents.
 The member countries never mind endorsing forgery and criminality as they agreed to provide "false documentation" as cover for their special agent, who themselves were either "individuals from one member nation or of patrons from various member nations".
 Apparently, such a "Special team" operated in Argentina, whose members were drawn from the Argentina Army Intelligence Service and the State Secretariat for Information.